July 13 - 16, 2020

 March 17: Florida Presidential Preference Primary, the 25th state holding a primary.

-April 2: Upon approval by State Party Chair, a Congressional District may offer "early voting" opportunity on this date.
+April 2: Congressional District 6 will offer "early voting" opportunity on this date.

 April 4: Post primary caucuses held to elect district level delegates